lalidiaz/birthday-app-ReactJs/README.md

 # birthday-app 🎂

-This is a small project part of an artcile I am writing to refresh React Js concept and share it with the community once it's finished.
+This is a small project part of an artcile I am writing to refresh React Js concepts and share it with the community once it's finished.
 It's a birthday app which reminds you of today's birthdays and you can clear the list once you checked.
 Concept: UseState().
 https://birthday-app-eight.vercel.app/